shreekumar3d/jigita/README.md

 Ease PCB assembly with automatically generated 3D printed jigs.
 Achieve well aligned connectors.
 No motor skills required.

 Jigit is "equal opportunity" software.
 It helps you save time, material and money.
-If you use this tool, you are obligated to compensate the developer fairly.
+If you use this tool, you are obligated to compensate the developer fairly, i.e. this software is not "free" in terms of cost - there is something you need to pay.
 Details of what "equal opportunity" means and your obligations are in [this page](EQUAL-OPPORTUNITY.md).
+Please take a moment to read it before you start using the software in any way.

 Starting with a PCB design, the project aims to achieve this workflow: